Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in denser scenarios

-The following metrics are considered for both technologies: \begin{itemize} \item \textit{Packet reception ratio (PRR)\acused{PRR}}, computed as the average ratio between the number of vehicles at a certain distance from the transmitter that are correctly decoding a packet and the overall number of vehicles at the same distance; PRR is calculated with a granularity of 10~m; \item \textit{Data age (DA)\acused{DA}}, corresponding to the time elapsed from the generation of a correctly received packet and the next correctly decoded one by the same receiver from the same transmitter; it implicitly accounts for the allocation delay and the correlation among errors; DA is evaluated for all transmissions within 400~m. \end{itemize}
+The following metrics are considered for both technologies: \begin{itemize} \item \textit{Packet reception ratio (PRR)\acused{PRR}}, calculated as the average ratio between the number of vehicles at a certain distance from the transmitter that correctly decode a packet and the total number of vehicles at the same distance; PRR is calculated with a granularity of 10~m; \item \textit{Data age (DA)\acused{DA}}, corresponding to the time elapsed from the generation of a correctly received packet and the subsequent correctly decoded by the same receiver from the same transmitter; this metric includes the allocation delay and the correlation between errors; DA is evaluated for all transmissions within 400~m. \end{itemize}